 The economic impact of RBC Place London is significant and provides many reasons to feel fortunate to have this type of facility in London.

-In 2022 RBC Place London hosted 126 events which produced 58,463 delegate days.
-Additionally, we had immense social impact as a result of our collaboration with the Food Bank, 519Pursuit and the City of London.
-In 2022, our culinary team prepared more than 15,000 meals to be distributed to citizens experiencing homelessness and extreme poverty in our community.
+In 2023 RBC Place London hosted 184 events which produced 112,026 delegate days.
+Additionally, we had immense social impact as a result of our collaboration with the London Food Bank, 519Pursuit and the City of London.
+Since the program's inception in 2020, our culinary team prepared more than 125,000 meals to be distributed to citizens experiencing homelessness and extreme poverty in our community.